 10.3.
 Transmission Service Charge MWh Reporting to Transmission Providers 10.3.1.
 External Transaction TSC MWh Reporting Export and Wheel through transaction customers will pay a TSC charge directly to the Transmission Owner as described in Appendix A. These withdrawals will be calculated by the NYISO and reported to both the generator and Transmission Owner in their respective settlement statements and reports.
 10.3.2.
-Energy Storage Resource Storage Withdrawals TSC MWh Reporting Energy Storage Resources (ESR) will pay a TSC charge directly to the Transmission Owner in whose Transmission District the Energy Storage Resource is located for Actual Energy Withdrawals by the Energy Storage Resource when it is not providing a service as described in Appendix A. These withdrawals will be calculated by the NYISO and reported to both the generator and Transmission Owner in their respective settlement statements and reports.
+Energy Storage Resource Storage Withdrawals TSC MWh Reporting Energy Storage Resources (ESR) and Aggregations containing one or more Energy Storage Resources will pay a TSC charge directly to the Transmission Owner in whose Transmission District the Energy Storage Resource is located for Actual Energy Withdrawals by the Energy Storage Resource when it is not providing a service as described in Appendix A. These withdrawals will be calculated by the NYISO and reported to both the generator and Transmission Owner in their respective settlement statements and reports.

-Information regarding TSCs A Transmission Service Charge (TSC) is applied by the eight NYCA Transmission Owners on all external withdrawal transactions (exports and wheel-throughs) to recover a portion of the cost of maintaining the transmission system; owned by the Transmission Owner except destinations within the New England Control Area provided that the conditions listed in Section 2.7.2.1.4 of the Tariff are Appendix The NYISO is responsible for reporting the MWh values for each external withdrawal transaction that flows between the NYISO and a corresponding control area.
+Appendix A. Information regarding TSCs A Transmission Service Charge (TSC) is applied by the eight NYCA Transmission Owners on all external withdrawal transactions (exports and wheel-throughs) to recover a portion of the cost of maintaining the transmission system; owned by the Transmission Owner except destinations within the New England Control Area provided that the conditions listed in Section 2.7.2.1.4 of the Tariff are satisfied.
+The NYISO is responsible for reporting the MWh values for each external withdrawal transaction that flows between the NYISO and a corresponding control area.
 The collection of TSC charges are the responsibility of the Transmission Owner and are not administered through the NYISO's settlements process.
 Energy Storage Resources (ESR) will also pay a TSC charge directly to the Transmission Owner in whose Transmission District the Energy Storage Resource is located for Actual Energy Withdrawals by the Energy Storage Resource when it is not providing a service.
-An Energy Storage Resource is providing a "service" when it is withdrawing Energy if it also: (1) receives a Real-Time Market schedule for Operating Reserves; or (2) receives a Real-Time Market schedule for Regulation Service; or (3) is a qualified Supplier of Voltage Support Service to the ISO in accordance with Section 15.2 of the ISO Services Tariff; or (4) is dispatched by the ISO as Out-of-Merit to meet NYCA or local system reliability in the same hour.
+Aggregations containing one or more Energy Storage Resources will pay a TSC directly to the Transmission Owner in whose Transmission District the Aggregation is located when (i) the Aggregation is not providing a service, and (ii) the sum of the Aggregation's Energy injections and Demand Reductions, less the Aggregation's Energy withdrawals, is negative.
+An Energy Storage Resource, and an Aggregation containing one or more Energy Storage Resources, is providing a "service" when it is withdrawing Energy if it also: (1) receives a Real-Time Market schedule for Operating Reserves; or (2) receives a Real-Time Market schedule for Regulation Service; or (3) is a qualified Supplier of Voltage Support Service to the ISO in accordance with Section 15.2 of the ISO Services Tariff; or (4) is dispatched by the ISO as Out-of-Merit to meet NYCA or local system reliability in the same hour.
+An Energy Storage Resource that participates as a Co-located Storage Resource will only pay a TSC for net Actual Energy Withdrawals by the combined Co-located Storage Resources.
+An Energy Storage Resource that participates as a Co-located Storage Resource will not pay a TSC when it receives charging Energy from its co-located Intermittent Power Resource behind the Co-located Storage Resources' shared Point of Injection/Point of Withdrawal.
 When an Energy Storage Resource is subjected to a TSC, the TSC shall be payable regardless of whether the withdrawals are scheduled or unscheduled.
 The NYISO will determine the amount of Actual Energy Withdrawals subject to the TSC charge.